BastianKubaile/werwolf/ReadMe.md

 npm start
 ```

-The bot currently saves all the games in memory, meaning that if it restarts all the game stats will be lost.
-In the future there may be MongoDB support with permament saving of the game.
+The Bot can save the data in memory or use a databases backend.
+For more information, see the Storing the Data section.
+Important configuration can be changed in the config.js file.

 ## Storing the Data